thisandagain/queue/README.md

 ---

 ### iOS Support
-EDQueue is designed for iOS 5 and up.
+EDQueue is designed for iOS 7 and up.

 ### ARC
 EDQueue is built using ARC.
 If you are including EDQueue in a project that **does not** use [Automatic Reference Counting (ARC)](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), you will need to set the `-fobjc-arc` compiler flag on all of the EDQueue source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
 Now select all EDQueue source files, press Enter, insert `-fobjc-arc` and then "Done" to enable ARC for EDQueue.

+### Nullability
+EDQueue is growing up to be used with Swift later.
+Therefore it's code is being modernized, and wrapped nicely with 'nullable' markers